Some people love dogs so much that they make a career out of their canine affinity.

 Professional chefs for dogs aren't running restaurants for canine customers who pay in licks and barks like you may be imagining.

-They are experts at nutrition for dogs, and they put that knowledge to use by creating healthy menus for catering purposes, as well as teaching dog owners what they know so they can make their own nutritious dog food instead of relying on processed, store bought food.
+They're experts at nutrition for dogs, and they put that knowledge to use by creating healthy menus for catering purposes, as well as teaching dog parents what they know so they can make their own nutritious dog food instead of relying on processed, store bought food.

 It takes a lot of research, but you'd get to see lots of happy pups with full bellies.